International trade

 UN Trade and Development, UNCTADstat and the World Trade Organization.

-*Other includes all services not covered under transport and travel in the EBOPS-2010 classification.
+The category "other" includes all services not covered under transport and travel in the EBOPS-2010 classification.
 These services include financial and insurance services, telecommunications and computer services, intellectual property charges, various other business services, and audiovisual, personal and recreational services, goods-related services, etc.

-Data updated on 31 Jan 2025
+Data updated on 30 Oct 2025

-Growth of services exports by region, Q3 2024 versus Q3 2023, percentage
+Growth of services exports by region, Q2 2025 versus Q2 2024, percentage

 UN Trade and Development, UNCTADstat and the World Trade Organization.

-*Other includes all services not covered under transport and travel in the EBOPS-2010 classification.
+The category "other" includes all services not covered under transport and travel in the EBOPS-2010 classification.
 These services include financial and insurance services, telecommunications and computer services, intellectual property charges, various other business services, and audiovisual, personal and recreational services, goods-related services, etc.

 Figures for Africa and Oceania are not presented, due to insufficient data coverage.

-Data updated on 31 Jan 2025
+Data updated on 30 Oct 2025

-Leading services exporters Q3 2024
+Leading services exporters Q2 2025

 UN Trade and Development, UNCTADstat and the World Trade Organization.